Getting your Trinity Audio player ready...

 I can only imagine how idiotic—or more aptly, disturbing—Hellie and I looked running across the campus.

-A five-foot-seven-inch-tall woman was pulling me, a six-foot-tall man, with a leash attached to her throat collar.
+A five-foot-five-inch-tall woman was pulling me, a six-foot-tall man, with a leash attached to her throat collar.
 To add to the bizarre visuals, I could only imagine how silly my overstuffed backpack looked, jostling up and down against my back.

 “Hellie, I said slow down a little more.”

 From how she kept looking back at me, I knew she was frustrated that I was slowing her down.
-It took everything in me to keep up.
-I was getting winded, but I couldn’t let her go.

 “Hellie, when we catch up to him, we talk.”